BAMresearch/probeye/docs/components.rst

 Components
 **********

-In order to provide a valid definition of an inverse problem four fundamental components are required:
+In order to provide a valid definition of an inverse problem (i.e., a parameter estimation problem) using probeye, four main ingredients (or components, as they are called here) are required.

 1. Parameters
 2. Forward models
 3. Experiments
 4. Likelihood models

-These four components have to be defined by the user by `adding` them to the problem.
-Consequently, the corresponding code looks like
+These four components have to be defined by the user in a way of `adding` them to a problem instance.
+Consequently, the base structure of the corresponding probeye-code looks like this:

 .. code-block:: python

     from probeye.definition import InverseProblem

-    # initialize the problem
+    # initialize a problem instance
     problem = InverseProblem("MyProblem")

     # add the four components